dario-marvin/MachineLearningDigits/README.md

 - Gaussian naive Bayes (GNB)
 - Support Vector Machines (SVM)

+For each of these approaches we compare the prediction of the model with the real value for the 1000 images we left as test, but also in the training set.

 ## Results

 ```
 Accuracy of Decision Tree classifier on training set: 1.0
 Accuracy of Decision Tree classifier on test set: 0.872